ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup.md summarizing the results
+* video.mp4 is the recording to the car driving on track 1 in autonomous mode using the model submitted
+* track2.mp4 is the recording to the car driving on track 2 in autonomous mode using the model submitted

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 113-138)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 114).

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+I have try to place dropout layers to the proposed model, but it turned out that it reduces the ability for the car to turn around sharp corners. so I have set the dropout ratio to 0 (model.py lines 111).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on same dataset and split in the ratio of 8:2 to ensure that the model was not overfitting (code line 141).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+To avoid overfitting, the car is to drive the track in another direction, and the model could stay on the track in this setting.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 140).

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.

 For details about how I created the training data, see the next section.